-If an employee is injured on or off the job, or have a temporary disability because of an injury or illness, the Program will look at ways to bring the employee back to work as soon as the doctor determines that they are medically ready.
-This may mean making temporary modifications to the job duties or work hours to accommodate the recovery.
+If you are injured on or off the job, or have a temporary disability because of surgery or illness, the Program will look at ways to bring you back to work as soon as the doctor determines that you are medically ready.
+This may mean making temporary modifications to your job duties or work hours to accommodate your recovery.